 “People have choice right now.
 There's a ton of choice.
 And we have to be the one they choose to spend their time with, as a publication, or spend their money with.”- Lynn Schlesinger

-In the sixth episode of No Hype, Allyson and Devon meet Lynn Schlesinger, former CMO and newly appointed Chief Customer Experience Officer at Forbes.
-As the first publisher featured on the podcast, Schlesinger discusses her role of delivering growth by connecting with customers across the brand, and her experience of creating new surprises and bringing them to market.
+Lynn Schlesinger, former CMO and newly appointed Chief Customer Experience Officer at Forbes, speaks with Allyson and Devon about her role of delivering growth by connecting with customers across the brand, and her experience of creating new surprises and bringing them to market.

 Join them as they talk about the importance of trust, the unique space Forbes occupies, what Schlesinger’s three focus areas were when she arrived, and why Forbes is ahead of the curve compared to many publishers.